 Destiny 2 has a lot of special weapon combinations, but this pair is a must-have combination, so target them as a priority.

 Destiny 2’s Sturm and Drang come as a pair – one hand cannon, one sidearm.
-They’re named after the German term Sturm und Drang – a phrase meaning ‘Storm and Stress’, which also has a literary meaning for a movement when the hero of a piece is driven to violence, usually by greed, and emotions be damned.
+They’re named after the German term Sturm und Drang – a phrase meaning ‘Storm and Stress’, which is also the name of a German literary movement wherein the hero of a piece is driven to violence, usually by greed, and emotions be damned.

-The weapon effects for these two pistols fit this concept, with the two weapons synergizing and working together nicely.
+The weapon effects for these two pistols fit this concept, with the two guns synergizing and working together nicely.
 Racking up kills with one will essentially allow the other to be reloaded free-of-charge while it’s in your reserves.
 This is actually really clever and can lead to a situation that makes it feel as though you’ve got unlimited ammo – keep killing with Sturm and when it’s time to reload, instead switch to Drang and keep dunking on the enemy.
-The same can then happen in reverse.
+Rinse and repeat until your enemies are dead.
 The two guns feature decent stats but this is the unique selling point.

 Sturm is the exotic weapon of the pair, while Drang is a Legendary Sidearm.
 The two look very much alike.
 If you want to learn more about the exotic, rare and powerful weapons in Destiny 2, be sure to head to our Destiny 2 Exotics page where we list off all of the exotic weapons currently available in Destiny 2 and how to unlock them.